aka: Walk It Off

 - A justified variant in Destroy All Humans!, where Crypto is a One-Hit-Point Wonder with a Force Field; if you go about seven seconds without being hit, the shield will regenerate even if completely destroyed.

-- While third-party game mods allowed for similar functionality in earlier games, it wasn't until Grand Theft Auto V when Rockstar Games introduced a regenerating health system into the series.
+- While third-party game mods allowed for similar functionality in earlier games, it wasn't until Grand Theft Auto V that Rockstar Games introduced a regenerating health system into the series.
+This game allows any of the player characters to regenerate health up to a maximum of only 50%, and only if they can avoid taking damage for a set period of time.
+It was basically a compromise between the original GTA gameplay and that of the modern shooters.

 - The Godfather game combines this with the Healing Potion system.
 There's the olive green part of Aldo's health bar which represents his fixed health, a light green part which can regenerate and turn olive green, as well as a black part which he can't regenerate past.
 To be honest, though, it doesn't do much against sustained attack.
 The sequel made it a full regeneration system, but keeps the health potions for when you really need an instant pickup.